 The core logic behind this computer banking model of an economy is essentially that promoted by the Banking School in the bullionist debates of 19th century England, the French and Italian Monetary Circuit Schools, Marxists, and Post-Keynesians.
 These schools effectively reverse the causality of money’s introduction into an economy from that of traditional and modern economics.
 Regrettably, though the Post-Keynesians have one foot in reality, their obsession with capitalism’s inherent instability does not allow them to recognize that it is precisely the monetary ruler which gives capitalism its inherent stability at full employment in a closed economy.
 Let’s see why this might be the case.

 First, recognize in the simple model above there is yet no explanation of wage formation.
-While mainstream theories suggest wages must be infinitely and instantly flexible, meaning there must be no restriction as to high or low the average wage can rise or fall.
+Mainstream theories suggest wages must be infinitely and instantly flexible, meaning there must be no restriction as to high or low the average wage can rise or fall.
 Consider what this really means: Money as a measure is meaningless.
 It is void of content, by definition.
 In the end, to keep the prehistoric logic at least consistent, it is concluded a minimum wage is the source of unemployment (barter breaks).
 I in contrast argue precisely the opposite, building on James Steuart’s (1700s–before Smith) notion of money as an “arbitrary scale”.
 Thus a minimum wage is absolutely necessary to assign worthless credit/paper/fiat money (infinite in supply) its value.
 If this is obvious to the reader, make note that in spite of my collection of over 200 textbooks, I have yet find this key observation made regarding money, wages, and the minimum wage (gladly stand corrected).
 Also keep in mind, a scale must be rigid for it to serve any useful purpose.
 In contrast, modern monetary theory builds on money made of Bungee cord material, creating intense intellectual confusion among numerous schools of thought.
 For example, New Keynesians are forever scratching their heads as to why wages show signs of stickiness, when in my interpretation wage stickiness is a genetic monetary trait inherited from the very definition of money.

 But the line of reasoning cannot end here, because Steuart’s money logic, though headed in right direction, never reaches the final destination.
 Steuart, like Smith, Ricardo, and Marx were trapped in a culture of English subsistence wages (pitied by American observers at the time) whose origins stem from their export intensive society (mercantilists).
 What they fail to see is that not only is money an arbitrary scale, but that this scale can only function properly in a closed economy; it is ultimately a “domestic arbitrary scale.”
 More concisely it is an “arbitrary domestic measure of labor”.
 In other words, money is a domestic phenomenon, not the international one that Hume helped convince his followers of.
 This is the critical mistake of the “free markets” lobby.
 They fail to distinguish between free domestic markets (good thing) and free international markets (bad thing).

 To see why this might be the case, we have to consider several important of aspects typically not considered when defining roles for money.
 The traditional definition of money is that of a store of value, medium of exchange, and unit of account.
 Notice that none of these definitions cover the introduction of money into the economic system as our simple computer-bank model above did.
 In our computer model, bank deposits are all ultimately a form of debt (exceptions due to bankruptcy will not be considered here).
 To begin to appreciate the domestic aspect of money, let’s modify the computer-bank model by introducing a productivity gain in the cheese factory.
 Say a genius figures out how to make the same amount of cheese with half the labor.
 Assume for simplicity everyone is making the same wage, and as a result, the cost of cheese is cut in half, implying that half of the cheese workers now are unemployed.
 Thus “rigid” wages are necessary for productivity gains to be fully realized in the product price reduction and to identify the superior competitor.
 Critical to this dynamic is the recognition that the consumer is now flush with cash which is directly proportional to the wage savings resulting from the equivalent amount of unemployed workers.
 This saving, the consumer can now spend in a different sector.
 For example, the unemployed workers can now enter the work force at the new ham factory which springs up to take advantage of the freed up labor.
 By defining money as a rigid domestic scale measuring domestic labor content in a good, we have laid the foundation for healthy economic growth.
 Free trade, on the other hand, where $1 worth of imports, could say mask the equivalent of $20 of American labor it displaces is a highly destructive element to this normally growth healthy process.
-The size of this miscalculation is shocking: https://rescuingeconomics.wordpress.com/blogs/ (see Trade Deficit Delusions).
+The size of this miscalculation is shocking: https://rescuingeconomics.wordpress.com/2016/04/15/trade-deficit-delusions/ .

 Note the implications.
 In a closed economy, domestic money in the form of an arbitrary rigid scale restores full employment that results from productivity gains.
 Consider also that in this closed model, a productivity gain which required short-run unemployment ultimately raised the standard of living of all the workers.
 At the start, the standard of living consisted only of bread and cheese, and at the end of the growth process we had bread, cheese, and ham.
 In contrast, in an open economy, which no longer relies on the workers consuming what they produce, a productivity gain could result in long term unemployment.
 For example, if an exporter replaces his workers with robots, he has nothing to lose (he still has foreign buyers).
-In fact, I have argued elsewhere that exports ultimately make a nation poorer, not richer (English subsistence wages of the 1800s).
+In fact, I have argued elsewhere that exports ultimately make a nation poorer, not richer (English subsistence wages of the 1800s; the Luddites were right).
 To grasp this, simply envision a nation exporting 90% of its output with no imports.
 The factory owner can still maintain a profit, but the workers can no longer reap the fruits of its labor.
 Note also the need for a common language as workers move from sector to sector (cheese to ham).
 This critical language aspect is overlooked in discussion of the Euro and is precisely why it amounts to a form of dysfunctional free trade (i.e. Italian worker cannot move readily to Germany where the superior competitor which has displaced him might be located).
 In addition to money as a domestic definition, wage formation has a domestic element too.
 Keynes introduced the final critical observation that wage formation is a relative comparison process.
 In other words, an American steel worker compares his potential salary to another American steel worker, not to that of countless foreign competitors.
 Again, under free trade this normally healthy process is disrupted.

 Consider also the impact on government taxation.
 Assume in our little bread, cheese, and ham economy, we have a government that taxes the three industries at a 25% rate.
 Thus the government is able to consume 25% of the bread, cheese, and ham.
 And instead of living high on the hog in early retirement or pushing paper around, this government provides roads and bridges for the three industries.
 All is well.
 But now, assume the industries are destroyed by free trade.
 What is government to do?
 It issues bonds to the foreign importer and buys his products for the moment, completely oblivious to the plight of ruin of his own country.
 Government debt creates the illusion of national prosperity for those in government.
 But how is the government to pay off its debt to the importer?
 It can’t export roads and bridges to settle the trade deficit.
 The importer cannot setup shop here, since his peers have a price advantage.
 If I was a betting man, I’d place my chips on the outcome that the entire finance structure will eventually come unglued, because finance ultimately rests of national wealth production, and not vice versa.